Infrared absorption spectroscopy of a single polyatomic molecular ion: Photon absorption detection

 The sensitivity of the generated cat states can then be tested with these electric impulses by varying the phase $\phi_-$ and measuring the atomic excitation in the $\hat{\sigma}_y$ basis.
 This yields a sinusoidal signal as illustrated in Figure~\ref{fig:fig3}(a), which shows the measured signals for a cat state amplitude of $|\alpha|=6.5(7)$ when applying a single kick and applying no kick.
 The signal is smaller than what is expected from Equation~\ref{eq:signal model} due to experimental imperfections.
 We quantify the effect of the imperfections on the achievable signal for various cat state amplitudes $|\alpha|$ as shown in Figure~\ref{fig:fig3}(b).
 In a noiseless experiment, the signal should increase with larger $|\alpha|$ according to Equation~\ref{eq:signal model}, but the actual signal measured at large $|\alpha|$ is limited by atomic and motional decoherence.
-This behavior is expected as the experiment duration and the sensitivity to noise increase with the amplitude of the cat state.
+This behavior is expected as the experiment duration and the sensitivity to noise increase with the amplitude of the cat state, as shown in simulations of the experiment detailed in Methods~\hyperref[meth:imperfections]{C}.
 In order to reach the maximum detection efficiency, we operate our spectroscopy measurements with $|\alpha|=6.5(7)$.
-We model the experiment with decoherence by reducing the detected signal for a displacement of magnitude $\eta$ by a constant factor $\mathcal{S}_{\text{max}}$ for a given cat state amplitude $|\alpha|$:

-This model is able to explain our experimental results, illustrated in Figure~\ref{fig:fig3}(c), for $\mathcal{S}_{\text{max}} = 0.52(3)$.
-The results show that the signal from cat state detection is larger than what can be achieved with a perfect experiment attempting to directly detect the recoil on the classical probe state $\lvert\uparrow\rangle|0\rangle$.
-This demonstrates that it is indeed beneficial to use the non-classical cat state as a probe state.
+We model experimental imperfections by introducing a correction factor $\mathcal{S}_\text{max}$ that reduces the measured signal expected from Equation~\ref{eq:signal model}: